arielf/learning-to-learn/README.md

 The choice of the input feature is critical: keeping the original input features (`x1, x2`) results in a complete inability to learn.
-The learning curves are moving sideways rather than dropping and converging towards zero as can be seen here:
+The learning curves are moving sideways rather than dropping and converging towards zero as can be seen here.
+The loss is close to 0.5 meaning (binary) classification is wrong about half the time.
+It is as good as a random guess.

 ![Inability to converge](images/003-unable-to-converge.png)

-We could "add capacity" complicating the model by adding hidden-layers.
-This allows the training to converge to a (near zero loss) solution, but this solution is not optimal:
+We could "add capacity" (complicating the model) by adding hidden-layers.
+This allows the training to converge to a (near zero loss) solution, but this solution is far from optimal:

 ![Adding capacity/layers to the network](images/004-adding-capacity.png)

 ***How can we tell the solution isn't optimal?***

-  - The test loss is consistently ***much*** higher than the training loss
+  - The test-loss is _much_ higher than the training-loss (0.018 vs 0.003)
+  - While training, we can see the train error leading down with test-loss not being able to keep up
   - The class-boundaries are not as we expect them (along the 4 quadrants): note the rhombus (instead of square) shape of the upper-right quadrant.
   - Over-fitting is in effect: whenever we click on the "regenerate" button (creating slightly different data-sets) the boundaries of the model shift.
 This tells us that the [generalization error](https://en.wikipedia.org/wiki/Generalization_error) is poor.
 IOW: the expected out-of-sample error is large.
   - The hidden-layers (partial solutions):
     - Have a lot of overlaps/redundancies between them
-    - Are not optimally oriented (vertically, horizontally, diagonally)
+    - Are not optimally oriented (vertically, horizontally, diagonally) like the original classes

-Realizing that the best and most-relevant input feature is the multiplicative feature instead of the original coordinates, we switch from the two original coordinates (`x1, x2`) to a single multiplicative input feature (`x1 * x2`).
+Realizing that the best and most-relevant input feature is the multiplicative feature instead of the original coordinates, we switch from the two original coordinates (`x1, x2`) to a _single_ multiplicative input feature (`x1 * x2`).
-This projection of the input space to a new coordinate system perfectly describes the 4-quadrant mapping into the two diagonal sets, and results in a near perfect solution without any need to increase model-complexity (add capacity in the form of hidden layers):
+This projection of the input space to a new coordinate system perfectly describes the 4-quadrant mapping into the two diagonal sets, and results in a near perfect solution without any need for hidden-layers.
+The model classifies correctly and generally, even though it is much simpler:

 ![Simple Classifier Solution](images/002-simple-classifier.png)

-***Notes:***
+***Again, we can tell we have a great model because:***

-  - Again once we pick the best and most relevant input feature, we get to near zero losses on both train and test sets after less than 500 iterations
+  - We have near zero losses on both train and test sets after less than 500 iterations
-  - Again, there's no need for hidden layers
+  - There's no need for hidden layers (minimalism)
-  - Again, convergence to a great solution is both fast and smooth
+  - Convergence to the solution is both fast and smooth
-  - The test and training loss are very close during training and end-up equal to each other
+  - The test and training loss are running close during training, and end-up equal to each other at the end

-  - Because the boundaries between the clusters are much narrower, choices of smaller values for both the learning & regularization rates are helpful
+***Note:*** because the boundaries between the clusters are much narrower, choices of smaller values for both the learning & regularization rates are needed here.

-  - The input feature choice is the most critical choice for a great solution
+We see again that the choice of input feature(s) proves to be the most critical choice we have to make in order to achieve a great solution.

 ## Problem #3: Concentric Circles